It’s not easy speaking about animals in Korean, is it? Especially when “your pet or a visit to the zoo” pops up in the conversation.

 In fact, this dude has a much longer beard and can create things. ranked higher than Gumiho or Dokkaebi.

 Unlike the fire-breathing dragons of European lore, Korean dragons are said to descend from heaven and live in water.
-Korean believe Yong is a helpful force that brings rain and clouds.
+Koreans believe Yong is a helpful force that brings rain and clouds.

 Nine-tailed foxes are a Korean folktale from way back in the day.
 This thing is called gumiho.